maybeanerd/iu-tech-talk/slides.md

 image: /images/gameplay/1_propose-treaty.png
 ---
 # To start trading, you need to sign a treaty.
-You can propose a treaty to another game server.
+You can propose a treaty to a game server you trust.

 ---
 layout: intro-image-right
 image: /images/gameplay/2_accepted-treaty.png
 ---
 # The other server accepted the treaty.
-You now have an active treaty.
+You allow connections to this server.

 ---
 layout: intro-image-right